iesener/iesener.github.io/_pages/personal.md

 <br/><img src='/images/koy_img.JPG'>

 My great grandparents lived in different parts of the Eastern Balkans.
-After mübadele, the population exchange between Grece and Turkey, they were placed to Samsun's mountainous villages shown above.
+After <em>mübadele</em>, the population exchange between Greece and Turkey, they were placed to Samsun's mountainous villages shown above.
 Parts of my greater family still live here.

 ## I graduated from Boğaziçi University with a BA